teotoplak/blog/README.md

 ## Installation

-You need to install the theme: https://github.com/teotoplak/hugo-PaperMod/wiki/Installation
+You need to install the theme: https://github.com/adityatelange/hugo-PaperMod/wiki/Installation

+But I forked the repo, so use: ```git clone https://github.com/teotoplak/hugo-PaperMod themes/PaperMod --depth=1```

 ## How to add posts